ranapp/ECS171Project/README.md

 # ECS171Project Group 19

 ## Project_Group19.ipynb
-it contains all EDA part, training models and the results.
+Contains all EDA part, training models and the results.

+## Dataset
+dataset.csv contains the data used for this project.

 ## Frontend

+To run the frontend, run python app.py in the terminal.

+folders /static and /templates contain the HTML and CSS for the frontend. app.py contains the code for the backend.

+OHEdata.csv contains the one hot encoded data done in the exploratory data analysis to be used for the backend.

+model.pkl contains the logistic regression model used to make predictions for the frontend.

 This is a link about frontend presentation.
 (https://www.youtube.com/watch?v=4D0Ux4UtuYw)